Bereavement and grief

 • you are unable to attend the funeral or there isn’t one

-Depression is a natural response to a bereavement, and usually lifts of its own accord.
+Depression can be a normal response and can lessen as time goes by.
 If it doesn’t, you could be clinically depressed.
 This can be treated, for example with medication, and you should speak to your GP as soon as possible.

 Feeling hopeless or suicidal please contact the Samaritans or The Silver Line